zodac/folding-stats/README.md

     docker ps -a

 This will show any docker containers (running and stopped) on the system and their status.
-When the system first comes online, you you should see the
+When the system first comes online, you should see the
 following:

     CONTAINER ID   IMAGE                      COMMAND                  CREATED                  STATUS                            PORTS                                           NAMES